Lakshita028/Text-Analysis-GUI/README.md

 Natural Language Processing (NLP) which is broadly defined as the automatic manipulation of Natural Language provides many inbuilt features that can be of great advantage for many.

+This prototype built on Tkinter using NLP based technologies helps an individual to easily analyse large text files and easily generate and visualize the word cloud.

 ## What does it offer?
 The two main features offered by NLP are being used in this platform:
 - Sentimental Analysis - It classifies the specific text into three main sentiments using "SentimentIntensityAnalyzer" from "vaderSentiment".
 The three categories of sentiments are namely positive, neutral and negative.